 How?
 Simply, by attaching a rod to each door, which is welded perpendicularly on the inside of the doors, in a way that the rods tips touch each other when both the doors are closed.
 (See the red attached arms in the graphics)

 Think of this touching event as verification of the simultaneity – touching verifies simultaneity, no touching – no simultaneity.

 Obviously, this event will be absent in the ladder reference frame since the doors in that frame are not closing simultaneously.

-Missing event in one of the reference frames is against the law of physics, which automatically puts Einstein’s Theory of Relativity in the scientific dustbin.
+Missing event in one of the reference frames is against the law of physics or open door to multiple realities.

 1. left-hand side – garage reference frame with simultaneously closing doors.

 The touching event is present in the third graphic from the top.

 2. right-hand side – ladder reference frame with non-simultaneously closing doors.